-Just like it takes money to make money, it’s easier to buy another house when you already own one.
-Accessing the equity in your existing property could mean you’re able to buy that holiday home on the coast without saving up another cash deposit.
+Just as it takes money to make money, it’s easier to buy another house when you already own one.
+Accessing the equity in your existing property could mean you’re able to buy that investment property or holiday home on the coast without saving another cash deposit.

 What is equity in a property?

-Keep in mind also that equity is based on the current value, not the purchase price of the property.
-Let’s say after one year, James has paid off $25,000.
-At the same time however, the property market has tanked, and his home is now only worth $475,000.
-His equity would remain at $100,000 (the value of the property minus the outstanding loan amount of $375,000).
+But keep in mind equity is based on the property’s current value, not the price he paid for it.
+Let’s say after one year, James has paid $25,000 off his $400,000 loan (so $375,00 still owing).
+But at the same time, the property market has boomed, and his home is now worth $600,000.

 How can you use equity from refinancing to buy a second property?